Geography School Trip To The Azores

-At Furnas Town consider how people choose to live in inside a dormant volcano.
+At Furnas village consider how people choose to live in inside a dormant volcano.
 See the bubbling hot springs and fumaroles in the town centre.
-Take on the optional study of microbes in the hot springs and visit the small microbiology museum.
+Take on the optional study of microbes in the hot springs and visit the small microbiology museum (paid locally).
 At the Terra Nostra Botanical Gardens admire the beautiful plants and trees that grow in this micro-climate and fertile volcanic soil, irrigated by iron bearing hot springs.

 The Gorreana tea factory and plantation has been in operation since 1883, and is the only tea plantation in Europe producing almost 40 tonnes of tea per year.
 Learn how the tea plant has adapted to the conditions on the Island and gain an understanding of the tea making process at the factory.
 There is an opportunity to taste the different types of tea produced here.

-This geothermally heated iron bearing waterfall of on the north slope of the Fogo volcano has created an area of lush sub-tropical vegetation.
-Small pools enable visitors to take a dip in the warm waters.
-The hot springs present a unique location and a great place to stop and enjoy a packed lunch.
+This geothermally heated iron bearing waterfall of on the north slope of the Fogo volcano has created an area of lush rainforest.
+Small thermal wading pools enable visitors to take an optional dip in the warm waters.
+Visit the Interpretation Centre which explains the local volcanism, geology, flora and fauna.

 An explanation will be given about the process of producing geothermal power.
 The island is keen to use as much sustainable energy as possible and the plant now provides 42% of the island’s energy needs.
-Geothermally heated water is used to heat penthane to create energy.
-The heated water is then returned underground at a lower temperature.
+Geothermally heated steam is used to heat pentane gas which creates electrical energy.
+The heated steam is then returned underground at a lower temperature.
 It is not possible to enter inside the power plant.

 Ribeira Grande is a historic town located on a volcanic plateau on the the north shore of São Miguel island.
-The old town has narrow streets and historic buildings including the 17th century baroque churches and buildings, including one of the oldest churches in the Azores.
-Visit the town square, the Town Hall and an eight arch bridge from the 18th century.
-There is a thermal centre taking advantage of the geothermally heated springs.
+See the town’s unique architecture and 17th century baroque churches and buildings, including one of the oldest churches in the Azores.
+Visit the town square, the Town Hall and an eight arched bridge from the 18th century.

-This beautiful volcanic landscape with its green and blue Caldera lakes is considered one the seven wonders of Portugal.
-Take a guided 1 hour and a half moderate walk around the rim of the crater starting at the highest point of the Caldera from where you will see the lakes on one side and the western coast of the island on the other, while five small volcanoes complete the landscape.
+This beautiful volcanic landscape with its green and blue Caldera lakes is considered one the seven Natural Wonders of Portugal.
+Take a guided 1 hour and a half moderate walk around the rim of the crater starting at the highest point of the Caldera.
+From this view point you will see the lakes on one side and the western coast of the island on the other, while five small volcanoes complete the landscape.

 Ponta Delgada is the vibrant capital city of São Miguel Island which has developed around a natural bay.
 The city is also a tourist centre with sea-front hotels and leisure activities.
 The old town has historic Portuguese architecture with buildings constructed from volcanic stone including the 16th century church of San Sebastien.
 The 18th century city gates in the historical centre have become the symbol of the city.

-Located in the west of Ponta Delgada this is the longest lava tunnel on São Miguel, extending 2,500 metres in three sections, part of which can be visited.
-The tunnel was created when the surface and lateral areas of a basaltic lava flow cooled but the hot lava continued to flow inside, eventually slowing to create a cavity.
-This geological feature contains lava stalactites, stalagmites and flow marks.
+Located north-west of Ponta Delgada this is the longest lava tube on São Miguel, extending 2,500 metres in three sections, two of which can be visited.
+The tube was created when the surface and lateral areas of a basaltic lava flow were cooled creating a crust.
+The hot lava continued to flow underneath the surface, eventually reducing, lowering and stopping creating a cavity.
+This special geological volcanic feature contains lava stalactites, stalagmites and flow marks.

-Students have the opportunity to see Whales, dolphins and other cetaceans.
+Students can see whales, dolphins and other cetaceans.
 The location of the island in the middle of the Atlantic Ocean means the surrounding sea is rich with 24 cetacean species.
 The Azores is considered one of the best locations in the world for whale watching.
 Historically the islanders hunted whales until 1987 and the activity was important to the islands’ economy.